Strings are of the most beautiful instruments ever made.

 He believes that the smaller the creation street of your workspace, the larger the creativity.

-composer writes from the land of utopia.
+A composer writes from the land of utopia.
 The utopian dream is the most important stimulator.
 Realism needs to be reinvented on stage, location, concerts, film or graphic design.

 Excerpts from the One Trick Pony guidebook.